hitokiri-mata/katacoda-courses/kubernetes-pipelines/harbor/step2-registry.md

 A few of the persistence and security features have been disabled for this Katacoda example.

 This chart bootstraps a Harbor instance consisting of several deployed components.
-To get a complete status of the deployment availability run this inspection.
+To get a status of the deployment availability run this inspection.

 `watch kubectl get deployments --namespace harbor`{{execute}}